Intermittent production: making sense of the irregularity

 So, if Excel or any other type of spreadsheet documentation isn’t reliable, what options are there for manufacturing businesses looking to get more control over their BOMs?

-Adopting cloud manufacturing software, like the one offered by Katana, into your manufacturing business will mean more control over your BOMs.
+Adopting cloud inventory software, like the one offered by Katana, into your manufacturing business will mean more control over your BOMs.

 Katana centralizes your entire business, from your sales channels to manufacturing operations, to one intuitive, visual platform.